Sunday 17 March 2019

 Meet at 9:15am to be ready to set off at 9:30am.

-If you would like to stay locally the night before or after this walk, the villages of Ravenstonedale or Kirkby Stephen are nearby.
+If you would like to stay locally the night before or after this walk, the villages of Ravenstonedale, Kirkby Stephen or Sedbergh are nearby.